 - Wherever possible, ensure you follow public health guidelines whilst in public

-- Practise appropriate social distancing from fellow visitors, exhibitors and staff wherever possible
+- Maintain an appropriate distance from fellow visitors, exhibitors and staff wherever possible

-- Use the hand-sanitiser and/or wash hands regularly throughout your visit
+- Use hand-sanitiser and/or wash hands regularly throughout your visit

 - We are awaiting confirmation about cloakroom facilities, but suggest that you avoid bringing large bags or excess oversized carry items as you may be required to keep them on your person

-- To ensure we practise appropriate social distancing there may be increased waiting times and queuing throughout various aspects of your visit.
+- To ensure guidelines are followed, there may be increased waiting times and queuing throughout various aspects of your visit.
 We ask you to be as patient as possible